drawsmcgraw/satchel/docs/digitalocean-salt-cloud-map-files.md

 * Two basic app servers
 * An nginx reverse proxy with a dynamically-built configuration
+* The ability to scale your application in five minutes

 ## Prerequisites
 You'll need to have Salt Cloud configured on your machine.
 [Automated Provisioning of DigitalOcean Cloud Servers with Salt Cloud on Ubuntu 12.04](https://www.digitalocean.com/community/tutorials/automated-provisioning-of-digitalocean-cloud-servers-with-salt-cloud-on-ubuntu-12-04) can help get you set up.
 Note that while previous articles focus on Ubuntu, this tutorial is applicable to most major Linux distros (Debian-and-RHEL family).

-**NOTE**: Your Salt Master that you use for this tutorial will need to be accessible to the minions you will create.
+**NOTE**: The Salt Master that you use for this tutorial will need to be accessible to the minions you will create.
 This means that if you're on your home machine behind a NAT'd network, you'll need to create a droplet (or some other publicly-accessible machine) and use that for your Salt Master.

 ## Map file locations
 Recall that, in Salt Cloud, you need to define at least one `provider` and at least one `profile`.
 Those are defined at the following locations: